MaheshG11/Trading_Strategy_System/README.md

 - [ ] CRUD Accounts
 - [ ] Create a page with users' performance
-- [ ] Create a page to submit the python
+- [ ] Create a page to submit the python code
 - [ ] Create a page for performance reports of the strategy
 - [ ] Create Histroy of Submiited Codes from here user will be able to see the performance reports for their designed strategies.
 - [ ] Create a page for a user to define a basket of stocks.